• CAREER RECORD: 326-227 (.590)/22 seasons

-Last season, Florida State battled through an injury-plagued season to finish with a 14-13 record and a second-round finish in the ACC Tournament.
+In 2016, Florida State battled through an injury-plagued season to finish with a 14-13 record and a second-round finish in the ACC Tournament.
 Fifth-year senior Daneika Borthwick, one of the great players in school history, was named All-ACC for the fourth time, just the third Seminole to reach that feat of sustained excellence.
 Borthwick also was ranked as high as No. 31 in the country after a string of victories midseason against Top 50 competition.
 Borthwick also earned a trip to the NCAA Tournament singles draw for the first time in her career.

 In the classroom, the Noles won the Golden Torch for the highest team GPA on campus.

 In 2015, the Seminoles posted a 16-11 record and reached the ACC Semifinals.
 During the year, the ‘Noles defeated five ranked teams, including No. 36 Notre Dame and No. 15 Miami in the ACC Tournament in Cary, N.C.
 In reaching the semifinals, the Seminoles reached at least the quarterfinals of the ACC Tournament for the ninth consecutive season.
 While the team was the first team left on the bubble for the NCAA Tournament, Hyde oversaw the continued development of Borthwick, who was named the ITA Southeast Region Most Improved Senior of the Year, and Gabriella Castaneda, who as a freshman led the Seminoles with 26 wins on the season.